 Why OARS in Idaho?

 We hire only the best guides.
 Many have been rowing rafts and dories for decades.
 More than a couple of our guides were born into the Idaho rafting business.
-Curt Chang, our Idaho Operations Manager has been running rivers in Idaho for more than 40 years.
+Curt Chang, our Idaho Operations Manager has been running rivers in Idaho for nearly 50 years.
 That’s a tremendous amount of insight, wouldn’t you agree?
 Our guides are safety-conscious with extensive wilderness experience.
 OARS provides the best guide-to-guest ratio in the adventure travel business, thus ensuring your questions are answered and your concerns are given the personal attention you deserve.
 And, our team of friendly and knowledgeable Adventure Consultants are available year-round to answer your calls and help plan your Idaho rafting vacation.

 OARS sets the industry standard for high quality service and excellence in adventure.
 We have led more than 500,000 guests to some of the most beautiful places on Earth, never losing sight of one of our foremost goals: to make the joys of the world’s most wild and wondrous places accessible to everyone—no matter how experienced.
 Our company is routinely honored for its adventures and its customer service.
 National Geographic Adventure, Outside and Sunset magazines have proclaimed OARS adventures as some of the “Best Trips on the Planet.”

 We care about the places we visit.
 OARS follows “minimum impact” travel procedures by traveling in small groups and avoiding areas that are under-managed or over-visited.
 We’re a proud partner of Leave No Trace and we actively train our guides and seek to educate our guests in LNT practices.
 We supply reusable insulated travel mugs on all of our trips and encourage our guests to refuse single use products.
-Each year, in partnership with our guests, we actively support Idaho Rivers United, Hells Canyon Preservation Council and other Idaho conservation efforts through voluntary traveler donations and fundraising events.
+Each year, in partnership with our guests, we actively support Idaho Rivers United, Greater Hells Canyon Council and other Idaho conservation efforts through voluntary traveler donations and fundraising events.
 Our offices in California and Grand Canyon are also 100% solar powered.